Where are the critical minerals flashpoints in 2025?

 Chile

-Chile holds the world's largest reserves of lithium, also known as "white gold", and is the second largest copper producer.
-Both metals are used in energy storage and electric vehicles.
+Chile holds the world's largest reserves of lithium, dubbed "white gold" and used in energy storage and electric vehicles.

-However, 90% of lithium reserves are in the Atacama desert and current lithium mining processes use vast amounts of water, depleting and contaminating the already limited supplies for nearby businesses and Indigenous communities, while also threatening fragile ecosystems.
+However, 90% of lithium reserves are in the Atacama desert and mining them uses vast amounts of water, depleting and contaminating limited supplies for business and Indigenous communities, while also threatening fragile ecosystems.

-The Chilean government said in 2023 it planned to take state control of the lithium industry and wanted to develop more sustainable extraction technologies in consultation with affected Indigenous communities.
+Chile said in 2023 it planned to take state control of the lithium industry and develop more sustainable extraction methods in consultation with affected Indigenous communities.

 The government is expected to launch a national minerals strategy in 2025, and plans to invest about $83 billion through 2033, state-run agency Cochilco said in December.